-The energy savings accredited under NISEP will be expressed in terms of gigawatt hours (GWh) and will reflect the energy benefit to the consumer in terms of reduced bills.
+The energy savings accredited under NISEP will be expressed in terms of gigawatt hours (GWh) and also in terms of the monetary benefits to the consumer in terms of reduced bills.
 100 per cent of the additional energy savings arising from a scheme will be accredited to the NISEP, unless funding is secured from other sources, whereupon savings may be apportioned as described in section 3.6 of this document.